 Annie one day invited me to come to Alger to be her guest the following summer.
 She said ‘Sérieusement, je vous invite.’
-I remember our being in their hotel room and Annie doing something to her extraordinarily well manicured and polished nails.
+I remember our being in their hotel room and Annie doing something to her extraordinarily well manicured and painted nails.
 Why she invited me I’ll never understand.
 I barely knew her.
 To make a good impression maybe?
 I wondered for a second how I could get out of this invitation, but it occurred to me that there was an easy answer.
 I said ‘Thanks a lot, Annie, that’s very nice of you, but next year I’ll have finished my French and I’ll have to go to England before taking up English as my second major.’
 So that settled that.

 The following summer I did go to a little town very close to Cambridge as a non-paying guest in a family and I had a wonderful time.
-I had just enough money left for pocket money and I traveled by boat from Esbjerg on the west coast of Denmark to Harwich at the mouth of the Thames.
+I had just enough money left for pocket money and I traveled by boat from Esbjerg on the west coast of Denmark to Harwich far out at the mouth of the Thames.
 The whole trip cost me very little.
 But that’s another episode.

 I am not quite sure why I was invited to this fancy dinner and dance with counts and barons, but there I was.
 The château was a Sleeping Beauty castle south of Moulins, quite a distance from Vichy.
 Fortunately I had a cocktail dress that Gaëtane had helped me make in Luxeuil the year before (on Grand-mère’s treadle sewing machine).
 It was green taffeta and it was actually very nice.
-She even said ‘No, we don’t need a pattern.
+She even said ‘No, we don’t need a pattern (patron).
 I’ll help you cut it.’
 And wow, she did!
 I wore it many times in Sweden and elsewhere.
 There was a large stain in the taffeta that was barely visible and I used to kid about how it was… “champagne from France, so I want to keep it”.
 The stain really was from the New Year’s visit to the Casino with Gaëtane’s father and it really was champagne.
 But since it didn’t really show, I didn’t even bother having the dress cleaned.